AL333Z/DomoScala/README.md

 Home automation with Scala and Arduino.

-**Currently, there's nothing exciting to try out.**

 [![Build Status](https://travis-ci.org/AL333Z/DomoScala.svg?branch=master)](https://travis-ci.org/AL333Z/DomoScala)

 Installation and first run
 ==========================

-- install [RXTX native driver for your OS](http://jlog.org/rxtx-mac.html).
-This is only needed if you want to control real hardware.
-If you just want to try a sample with simulated sensors/actuators, skip this step.
+- install [RXTX native driver for your OS](http://jlog.org/rxtx-mac.html). *This is only needed if you want to control real hardware.
+If you just want to try a sample with simulated sensors/actuators, skip this step.*
+- clone DomoScala repo
 - `cd <yourLocalPath>/DomoScala`
 - launch Typesafe Activator script with `./activator`.
 This will download all that is need to launch the application.
-- `run` or `test` or whatever you want.
+   - launch the application (listening on port 9000) with `run`
    - go to [http://localhost:9000/](http://localhost:9000/).
 This will compile and launch the application itself.

 Motivations
 ===========

-This project aims to implement a low-cost home automation system using modern technologies such as [Scala lang](http://www.scala-lang.org), [Play framework](http://www.playframework.com), [Akka](http://akka.io/), [Arduino](http://arduino.cc/), low power wireless mesh networks, and other exciting stuff.
+This project aims to implement a low-cost **home automation system using modern technologies** such as [Scala lang](http://www.scala-lang.org), [Play framework](http://www.playframework.com), [Akka](http://akka.io/), [Arduino](http://arduino.cc/), low power wireless mesh networks, and other exciting stuff.

 *At the time of writing, we only implemented the core of the system, as a proof of concept.*